University Computing Accounts and Account Management

 A sponsored account is only meant to exist for a limited period of time.
 An expiration date is set at the time the account is created.
 The expiration date should be set to the first date that the account is no longer needed.
 The expiration date should not be set beyond the end of the fiscal year.

-Resource Accounts are provisioned in the University Accounts Management System and then made available to Active Directory.
-Once in Active Directory, Resource Account credentials can be used to access many services such as Office 365, Wireless-Pittnet or systems authenticated by Active Directory.
+Resource Accounts are provisioned in the University Account Management System and then made available to Enterprise Active Directory (AD).
+Once in Enterprise Active Directory, Resource Account credentials can be used to access many services such as Office 365, Wireless-Pittnet or systems authenticated by Active Directory.

 Resource Accounts are provisioned and managed by Responsibility Center Administrators.
 These administrators determine what level of system access the Resource Account should receive as well as which users are able to use the shared resource.